-The course is currently closed - be notified as soon as it runs again
+The course is currently closed - get notified as soon as it runs again:

 To make sure you don't miss the chance for the introductory discount, please enter your name and email address in the boxes below and click "Keep me posted"

 I look forward all week to receiving your tutorials.
 This is the best online experience I've ever had... thank you so much for doing this.... my music is sounding MUCH better…..TC Spitfire (Engineer / writer / producer for Paul Oakenfold)

 A broad overview of the course, explaining:

 - The simple three-stage process I use when I master every single song I work on

 - How to calibrate your mastering system by choosing an optimal mastering monitoring level

 - Straightforward rules of thumb to guide your decisions for deciding levels, EQ balance and compression settings

 8 Weekly Mastering Masterclass videos - "sit in" on a series of mastering sessions with me